osohq/oso/new-docs/content/python/getting-started/data-filtering/django.md

 ### Trying it out

-If you want to follow along, clone the oso repository from [GitHub](https://github.com/osohq/oso) and `cd` into it and then into the `docs/examples/list-filtering/django` directory.
+If you want to follow along, clone the Oso repository from [GitHub](https://github.com/osohq/oso) and `cd` into it and then into the `docs/examples/list-filtering/django` directory.
 Then, run `make setup` to install dependencies (primarily Django and `django-oso`) and seed the database.